 Asset Recovery Magazine – Florida Leads the Way in Development of Chapter 15 Jurisprudence

-By Leyza Florin Blanco, Andrew B. Dawson and Greg S. Grossman
+By Leyza B. Florin, Andrew B. Dawson and Greg S. Grossman

 Chapter 15 of the Bankruptcy Code has become a powerful asset recovery tool, and the Florida bankruptcy courts have been leading the way in this development.
 The Southern District of Florida has seen more Chapter 15 lings than any court other than the Southern District of New York, and many of these Florida Chapter 15 cases have been focused on assisting foreign trustees and liquidators track down and recover assets in the United States.
 Our team at Sequor Law in Miami has alone led over forty chapter 15 cases.